umedaikiti/rsm4hm/README.md

 $ matlab -nojvm -nodisplay -nosplash -r "init;random_walk_1d_intvalued_pp_poly_deg2_order2;exit"
 ```
 Please note that it may take much time to solve SOS problems.

+## How does it work?
+Our tool reduces the problem of obtaining an upper bound to an LP/SDP problem using _ranking supermartingale for higher moments_ (or _ranking supermartingale for the k-th moment_ for some k).
+Ranking supermartingales for the k-th moment are functions on the set of states of the input randomized program, whose value gives an upper bound of the k-th moment of runtime.
+If there is a ranking supermartingale that can be expressed by linear (or polynomial) functions, then our tool determines the coefficients of those functions by solving an LP (or SDP) problem.
+For more details, see [our paper](https://doi.org/10.1007/978-3-030-17465-1_8).

 ## Acknowledgement
 We thank the authors of "[Ranking and Repulsing Supermartingales for Reachability in Probabilistic Programs](https://doi.org/10.1007/978-3-030-01090-4_28)" for sharing their implementation, on which our implementation is largely based.